gyanm101/FaceRecognitionBrain/README.md

 # FaceRecognitionBrain

-Hey, this the back end for a earlier repository named "FaceRecongnition", this does all the things like sotring data in the database and all
+Hey, this the back end for a earlier repository named "FaceRecognition", this does all the things like sotring data in the database and all